 The museum opened in 2012, there you can learn about the history of the town and also about the Paste, a traditional dish introduced by the British.
 The Paste was the miner’s food, and at the museum, you’ll have the opportunity to learn how to prepare one.
 By the way, it’s really delicious.

 Real del Monte History

-The mine district of Real del Monte begins in the colonial era.
-In the nineteenth century the British brought to this region the first steam engines, the pastes and the football.
+The mining district of Real del Monte begins in the colonial era.
+In the nineteenth century, the British brought to this region the first steam engines, the pastes, and the football.

 In 1824 the owner of the mine, Thomas Murphy, signed an agreement to continue working in the mines and take advantage of their greatness.

 For several years, foreign people worked in the mines, mainly British and Irish until 1906.